 Questions?
 Email: sps-scholarships [[at]] columbia [[dot]] edu.

-Study Spaces for SPS Students - The Office of Student Support provides a Study Space guide for all SPS students in order to navigate the campus and surrounding areas.
+The Office of Student Support provides a Study Space guide for all SPS students in order to navigate the campus and surrounding areas.
 Download this PDF for a full list of libraries, cafes and other appropriate study areas throughout the various Columbia University campus locations.
 This guide includes quiet study spaces and has been updated based on COVID-19 guidelines.

 Columbia Health Disability Services (DS) oversees accommodations for all students at the University.
 They serve over 2,700 students annually across campus, from first-year undergraduates to doctoral candidates completing their dissertations.
 They work with students with all types of disabilities: physical, hearing, visual, chronic medical conditions, psychological, temporary, ADHD, and learning disabilities.
 They partner closely with medical providers to determine eligibility for accommodations and services; DS aims to support the full participation of students with disabilities in all aspects of University life.